fortio/fortio/README.md

 Fortio is quite mature and very stable with no known major bugs (lots of possible improvements if you want to contribute though!), and when bugs are found they are fixed quickly, so after 1 year of development and 42 incremental releases, we reached 1.0 in June 2018.

+Fortio components can be used a library even for unrelated projects, for instance the `log`, `stats`, or `fhttp` utilities both client and server.

 ## Installation

 1. [Install go](https://golang.org/doc/install) (golang 1.14 or later)